North American International Auto Show: 2020 (cancelled)

-The 2020 show was scheduled to be held from June 13–20; it was canceled in March 2020 due to the worldwide COVID-19 pandemic.
+The 2020 show was scheduled to be held from June 13–20 but it was canceled in March 2020 due to the worldwide COVID-19 pandemic.

 2019

 The 2019 show ran from January 19–27 at Cobo Center and opened with the lowering of a 2020 Shelby GT500 from the Cobo Center ceiling.
 30 cars launched in the previews, down from 69 in 2018.
 Among various cars, it displayed new versions of the Kia Soul.
 Other major attractions included the 2020 Shelby GT500.
-USA Today noted that Chevrolet, Ford, Honda, Jeep and Toyota were all re-introducing discontinued models at the show with the media previews, for example the Toyota Supra and midsize Ford Ranger.
+USA Today noted that Chevrolet, Ford, Honda, Jeep and Toyota were all re-introducing discontinued models at the show with the media previews, for example the Toyota GR Supra and midsize Ford Ranger.
 Virtual reality displays were utilized by several carmakers.
 A number of protests took place outside the event regarding Ford's environmental record and GM layoffs.